jdheyburn/jdheyburn.co.uk/content/blog/who-goes-blogging-5-updates-galore/index.md

 Then in my markdown I would refer back to them such as `{{</* emoji ":wave:" */>}}`.
 However in headings they rendered as below...

-{{< figure src="bad-emojis-headings.png" class="center" caption="Hugo clearly finds this hysterical" alt="Screenshot showing poorly rendered emojis in Table of Contents" >}}
+{{< screenshot src="bad-emojis-headings.png" class="center" caption="Hugo clearly finds this hysterical" alt="Screenshot showing poorly rendered emojis in Table of Contents" >}}

 It's a weird one for sure - especially since they render fine in the headings themselves already...